🏠 Home

 - Two typical criteria for reasoning data filtering are reasoning trajectory length and answer correctness.

-- For length filtering, it has been converged that setting a maximum length threshold is helpful for SFT
+- For length filtering, there is consensus that setting a maximum length threshold is helpful for SFT

 training.
-The threshold can be different for different applications.
+The threshold can vary across applications.
 For example, in vulnerability detection, it

 can be around 2K to 4K tokens.